burger

 8. Enter the email address password.

-9. Copy the link to be shared with the guest mail user.
+9. Copy the link that needs to be shared with the invited Mail user.

 10. Modify the language of the invitation if necessary.